shamshubham/Calculator/README.md

-# Calculator
+# 🧮 Calculator

-This project is a simple web-based calculator designed for basic arithmetic operations.
-It provides a user-friendly interface to perform calculations using standard operators.
+Welcome to the **Calculator** project—a sleek, web-based tool designed for effortless arithmetic operations.
+With a clean and intuitive interface, this calculator is perfect for performing basic calculations quickly and efficiently.

-## Features
+## 🌟 Features

-- **Basic Operations**: Supports addition, subtraction, multiplication, and division.
+- **🔢 Basic Arithmetic**: Perform addition, subtraction, multiplication, and division with ease.
-- **Display**: Shows the current input and result.
+- **📊 Display**: Keep track of your current input and see results instantly.
-- **Clear and Delete**: Includes buttons to clear the entire input or delete the last character.
+- **🗑️ Clear and Delete**: Use dedicated buttons to clear the entire input or remove the last character.
-- **Decimal Support**: Allows the inclusion of decimal points in calculations.
+- **🔸 Decimal Support**: Incorporate decimal points for precise calculations.

-## Getting Started
+## 🚀 Getting Started

-To use or view the calculator, follow these steps:
+Follow these steps to get the calculator up and running on your local machine:

 1. **Clone the Repository**: